testgram/docs.testgram.ai/docs/getting-started/install.md

 This single command:
 * Downloads the Testgram `npm` package
 * Downloads the browser binaries Testgram needs to run simulations on your machine
-* Exposes the global `tg` command to run Testgram simulations and view its results
+* Exposes the global `tg` command to run Testgram commands

-:::tip Using Testgram for Multiple Applications
+:::tip Using Testgram for Multiple Applications Testgram should only be installed once, even if you are using Testgram for multiple applications/companies.
-If you are using Testgram for multiple worlds or applications, it is recommended to just install it once globally.
+You can use the same installation to initialize and run across multiple worlds in your system.
-You can use the same installation to intitialize and run across mutltiple worlds in your system.
 Think of this similar to your GitHub credentials you would use across multiple repositories.
 :::

 ## Initializing